-All Pre-K students attending the Early Childhood Education Center are expected to follow the elementary school dress code with the exception of the school uniform section.
-Pre-K students are not required to wear school uniforms.
+All Pre-K students attending the Early Childhood Education Center are expected to follow the elementary school dress code.
 ECEC Pre-K students must also abide by the rules listed below.

 - Dress according to the weather. - Dress needs to be comfortable and washable.
 Please send your child in clothes that can get dirty. - Shorts must be worn under skirts or dresses. - Shoes should fit properly and cover the entire foot.
 (Sandals with back straps may be worn, but no Crocs, cowboy boots, cleats, or flip-flops).